 Lactate Plus: The Big Minus

-Error readings: If you use the tiny 0.7-microliter blood drop, the Plus is prone to many more error readings than the old Pro.
+Error readings: If you use the tiny 0.7-microliter blood drop, the Plus is prone error readings.
 It can be really frustrating mid-test to get the big E on the screen.
 This is where the 13-second read time comes in handy: You can repeat the sampling without waiting a full minute.
-These frustrating error readings may lead you to question your choice of monitor, unless you follow the test procedure laid out below.
+To help you limit these frustrating error readings, we have some procedural suggestions for you below.

 Blood Lactate Test How To: Getting a Good Sample